hrnckmr/dutil/README.md

 # dutil

-from google colaboratory, you can upload json file as following
+from google colaboratory, you can upload text file as following
 ```
 #file_upload_dialog
 import google.colab.files as ggl